-Accounts Receivable Insurance (or Credit Insurance) counters this uncertainty by protecting your company against losses from being unable to collect payment from a customer.
+Accounts Receivable Insurance (or Trade Credit Insurance) counters this uncertainty by protecting your company against losses from being unable to collect payment from a customer.
 In addition, it can help accelerate your company’s sales growth and minimize risk associated with approaching new markets.

 Accounts Receivable Stats

 - According to the United States Census Bureau, 26% of invoices over 3 months old were written off as uncollectable.
 This increases to 70% at 6 months and 90% uncollectable at 12 months.¹

 - Research conducted by Atradius in 2019 found that, of the companies interviewed in the United States, 74% reported late payments by B2B customers.²